-Challenging the divorce statistics
+Challenging the Divorce Statistics

 The survey said most American families are satisfied with their quality of life, and that the American Family is “healthy and thriving.”

 According to Harris, the fear that nearly half of all marriages end in divorce is “statistical nonsense.”
-He claims high divorce rates are often traced the “Vital Statistics of the United States’ generated by the U.S. National Center for Health Statistics.
+He claims high divorce rates are often traced by the “Vital Statistics of the United States’ generated by the U.S. National Center for Health Statistics.
 The Center compares the 2.5 million new marriages each year with the 1.1 million divorces, to conclude that nearly half of all marriages are breaking up.
-Harris believes the ration of divorce is closer to one out of every eight marriages rather than 50 percent.
+Harris believes the ratio of divorce is closer to one out of every eight marriages rather than 50 percent.

 The researchers interviewed a cross-section of 3,000 people by telephone last spring.
-They interviewed individuals 18 years or older who were living together as a couple or who were related by blood, marriage or adoption.
+They interviewed individuals 18 years or older who were living together as a couple or who were related by blood, marriage, or adoption.

 The pollster, Harris, claimed that people are tired of hearing and reading all the negative news about family life and wanted to tell it like it “really is.”
-According to the survey, 94 percent of families are “highly satisfied” with their family relationships, 86 percent are happy at the way family members support each other in a crisis, and 83 percent are satisfied with the amount of time spent with family and friends.
+According to the survey, 94 percent of families are “highly satisfied” with their family relationships; 86 percent are happy at the way family members support each other in a crisis; and 83 percent are satisfied with the amount of time spent with family and friends.
 Harris claims the statistics are accurate within plus or minus 3 percentage points.

-The report observed that even in the light of today’s complex society, the American family is coping very well and is clinging together for support.
+The report observed that even in light of today’s complex society, the American family is coping very well and is clinging together for support.
 It is not falling apart.
-The researchers concluded that “people want to be reassured that their good family life experiences are the norm rather than the exception.”
+The researchers concluded that “People want to be reassured that their good family life experiences are the norm rather than the exception.”

 But I wonder about the results of a telephone survey.
 How accurate are they?
 Would the results differ on who answered the phone, the time of day of the phone call, or how recent the monthly bank statement had arrived?